NathanaelA/nativescript-sqlite/README.md

 ### Constants
 * Sqlite.RESULTSASARRAY - Returns results as Arrays (ex: select name, phone --- results  [[name,phone]])
 * Sqlite.RESULTSASOBJECT - Returns results as Objects (ex: select name, phone --- results [{name: name, phone: phone}]
+* Sqlite.VALUESARENATIVE - Returns the values as the native values; i.e. Integer = Integer, Float = Number
+* Sqlite.VALUESARESTRINGS - Returns all the values as a string; so the Integer 1 would be returned as "1"

 ### Methods
 #### new Sqlite(dbname, options, callback)